-- 31) According to the Americans with Disabilities Act, which of the following would be considered a disability?
+- 43) According to the Americans with Disabilities Act, which of the following would NOT be considered a disability?

-- A) homosexuality
+- A) cosmetic disfigurement

-- B) voyeurism
+- B) anatomical loss

 - C) pyromania

-- D) AIDS
+- D) physiological disorder

-Explanation: D) The ADA specifies conditions that it does not regard as disabilities, including homosexuality, bisexuality, voyeurism, compulsive gambling, pyromania, and certain disorders resulting from the current illegal use of drugs.
-The EEOC's position is that the ADA prohibits discriminating against people with HIV/AIDS.
+Explanation: C) The ADA specifies conditions that it does not regard as disabilities, including homosexuality, compulsive gambling, pyromania, and certain disorders resulting from the current illegal use of drugs.

+Learning Outcome: 2.2: Describe post-1990 employment laws including the Americans with Disabilities Act and how to avoid accusations of sexual harassment at work.

+44) Which type of disability accounts for the greatest number of ADA claims?

+- A) drug-related

+- B) mental

+- C) vision

-- 32) Which type of disability accounts for the greatest number of ADA claims?
-A) drug-related B) mental C) vision D) hearing Answer: B Explanation: B) Mental disabilities account for the greatest number of ADA claims.
+- D) hearing

+Explanation: B) Mental disabilities account for the greatest number of ADA claims.
 Under EEOC ADA guidelines, "mental impairment" includes "any mental or psychological disorder, such as . . . emotional or mental illness."

+Learning Outcome: 2.2: Describe post-1990 employment laws including the Americans with Disabilities Act and how to avoid accusations of sexual harassment at work.

-Drug-related conditions are generally not regarded as disabilities.
-Diff: 1 Chapter: 2 Objective: 1 Skill: Concept 33) Under ADA, those who can carry out the essential functions of the job are known as which of the following?
-A) protected class B) career anchors C) staff authorities D) qualified individuals Answer: D Explanation: D) The ADA prohibits discrimination against qualified individuals-those who, with (or without) a reasonable accommodation, can carry out the essential functions of the job.
+- 45) Under ADA, those who can carry out the essential functions of the job are known as which of the following?

+- A) protected class

+- B) career anchors

+- C) staff authorities

+- D) qualified individuals

+Explanation: D) The ADA prohibits discrimination against qualified individuals-those who, with (or without) a reasonable accommodation, can carry out the essential functions of the job.
 The individual must have the requisite skills, educational background, and experience to do the job.

+Learning Outcome: 2.2: Describe post-1990 employment laws including the Americans with Disabilities Act and how to avoid accusations of sexual harassment at work.

-Diff: 1 Chapter: 2 Objective: 1 Skill: Concept 34) An employer that acquires voice recognition software to meet the needs of a blind employee is most likely A) making a reasonable accommodation B) fulfilling job analysis requirements C) identifying essential job functions - D) complying with Title VII rules other devices (such as voice recognition software) to assist the person.
-Diff: 2 Chapter: 2
+- 46) An employer that uses a screen-reading program to meet the needs of a blind employee is most likely .

+- A) making a reasonable accommodation

+- B) fulfilling job analysis requirements

+- C) identifying essential job functions

+- D) complying with Title VII rules

 Explanation: A) If an employee can't perform the job as currently structured, the employer must make a "reasonable accommodation" unless doing so would present an "undue hardship."
-Reasonable accommodation might include modifying work schedules, or acquiring equipment or
+Reasonable accommodation might include modifying work schedules, or acquiring equipment or other devices (such as screen-reading programs) to assist the person.